 Citizens are increasingly assessed, profiled, categorized and ‘scored’ according to data assemblages, their future behavior is predicted through data processing, and services are allocated accordingly.
 In a ‘scoring society’, state-citizen relations become quasi-automated and dependent on algorithmic decision-making.
 This raises significant challenges for democratic processes, active citizenship and public participation.
 The project Towards Democratic Auditing addresses these challenges by investigating how citizens can intervene into the development and implementation of scoring systems and other forms of data analytics, and how they can advance civic participation in an increasingly datafied society.

-Building on the project Data Scores as Governance which has provided the first comprehensive analysis of data-driven citizen scoring in the public sector in the UK, this project analyzes the practices, structures and constraints of citizen engagement with datafied governance, and aims at providing a comprehensive model for placing citizen voice at the centre of the development, implementation and management of data systems.
+Building on the project Data Scores as Governance which has provided the first comprehensive analysis of data-driven citizen scoring in the public sector in the UK, this project analyzes the practices, structures and constraints of citizen engagement with datafied governance, and aims at providing a comprehensive perspective on placing citizen voice at the centre of the development, implementation and management of data systems.

-The project started on 1st December 2018 and will run for two years.
+The project started on 1st December 2018 and will run until May 2021.
 Funding for this project has kindly been provided by the Open Society Foundations.

 The project is conducted by a team incorporating the four co-directors of the Data Justice Lab and two research assistants: Arne Hintz, Lina Dencik, Joanna Redden, Emiliano Trere, Jess Brand, Harry Warne.